Tiago1Ribeiro/SafeAR_Unity_TFRR/README.md

          // Add or remove entries as needed
          };
    ```
-Note: The example assumes that the YOLOv8 model is trained on the COCO dataset.
+**Note**: The example assumes that the YOLOv8 model is trained on the COCO dataset.
 If your model is trained on a different dataset, you will need to check the ID correspondence for your particular case.
 For the COCO dataset, you can consult the class to ID mapping

 8. **Test the System**: Run the project in Unity Editor to test the obfuscation functionality.
 9. **Optimization**: Adjust parameters and optimize performance as needed.